-That’s where this three-step Turkish get-up comes in handy, which Ebenezer Samuel, C.S.C.S., Men’s Health The Turkish get-up offers a Runner’s World run coach and certified strength coach, Jess Movold.
+That’s where this three-step Turkish get-up comes in handy, which Ebenezer Samuel, C.S.C.S., Men’s Health Best Folding Treadmills Runner’s World run coach and certified strength coach, Jess Movold.
 By focusing on the first three steps of the move, you still get the ab, shoulder, and glute engagement, while mastering the first half of the full exercise.
 You’ll see this move in the new 20-Minute Functional Core program, a collab between Runner’s World and Men’s Health, which is available in the All Out Studio app when you sign up for the Runner’s World+ premium membership.

-Fun Half Marathons sit-up.
+Even better: This get-up variation provides the perfect way to switch up your usual sit-up.
 It still provides spinal flexion, which means it hits those six-pack abs known as the rectus abdominis, Samuel says, but also puts an emphasis on the glutes—an important muscle group for runners looking to increase speed and gain power.
-It also targets shoulder stability, which can help support posture.
+How to Best Combine Strength Training and Running posture.

 How to Do the 3-Step Turkish Get-Up